Law Office Of Ben Carrasco PLLC 1

 Managing Business Ownership and Continuity

 If one or both spouses own a business, divorce can threaten its operations and valuation.
-Ben works closely with valuation experts to determine fair market value, assess buyout options, and protect both ownership rights and long-term viability.
+Ben works closely with valuation consultants to determine fair market value, assess buyout options, and protect both ownership rights and long-term viability.

 Protecting Privacy and Reputation